Brewco Motorsports: Car No. 39 History

 Brewco's third car made its debut as the No. 39 in 2000, with Andy Kirby driving and sponsorship from Williams Travel Centers.
 Kirby attempted to qualify for 11 races in the No. 39, but only made it into four of them.

 In 2001, Brewco ran their third car in two races as the No. 47, with Sean Woodside and Clay Dale driving.

 Brewco's third car returned for the Federated Auto Parts 300 in 2006, as the No. 37 (a number previously used by Brewco from 1996-2004), and was driven by Brad Coleman with sponsorship from race sponsor Federated Auto Parts.

 NASCAR Craftsman Truck Series

 Truck No. 37 History

 Brewco's NASCAR Craftsman Truck Series team made its debut in 1997, as the No. 37 Chevrolet C/K sponsored by Red Man Golden Blend.
 That year, the truck was driven by Scot Walters, David Green, and Mark Green, attempting a total of 9 races, with Walters and David Green each scoring one top-ten.
 In 1998, Walters drove the truck for the full season, finishing 19th in points with three top-tens.

+Truck No. 37 Results

 Truck No. 47 History

 At the 1997 Hanes 250 at Richmond International Raceway, Brewco ran a second truck, the No. 47, for Jeff Green (the brother of the team's drivers Mark and David Green).
 The truck would finish 33rd after handling problems took them out on lap 47.